percona/pmm-doc/docs/setting-up/client/postgresql.md

 - If number of databases > Auto-discovery limit, then auto discovery is **OFF**
 - If number of databases <= Auto-discovery limit, then auto discovery is **ON**
-- If Auto-discovery limit = 0 (default - server defined).
-The server defined limit is 10.
-If the database count is equal or less, then auto discovery is **ON**
+- If the Auto-discovery limit is not defined, it takes the default value, which is 10, and Auto-discovery is **ON**
 - If Auto-discovery limit < 0 then auto discovery is **OFF**.